 With the small size of the fly, it’s also a time for small tippets.
 Tricos demand 5 or 6X, so they float correctly on the water.
 A soft tippet material is preferable for this hatch.
 Our favorite is the Trouthunter tippet.
 Quite soft, and it also comes in half sizes, to provide exact matching with a bit of extra strength.
 The least effective tippet for tricos is Maxima.
 It’s such a stiff mono that it often impedes the flies natural float.
 It can be done, but there are other products that make it easier.

-The favorite trico in the shop is the Peacock Trico.
+The favorite trico in our fly shop is the Peacock Trico.
 Invented by Ron beck at the Missoulian Angler Fly Shop, a serious trico fisherman, it has been honed to perfection by hours and hours of on water testing.
 The Missoulian Angler Fly Shop also carries Hi-Vis tricos that are a little easier to see on the water.
-The Missoulian Angler has the largest fly selection in town, so you know we’re going to have a trico pattern that will fill your needs and take fish.
+We also have the largest fly selection in town, so you know we’re going to have a trico pattern that will fill your needs and take fish.

 With its consistent nature and scarcity of hatches, the tricos are an important summer occurrence for fly fishing around Missoula, and provides excellent fishing during some of the hottest days of the year.